Nanofabrication laboratory equipment

 The Diener NANO Plasma Cleaner with microwave generator can be used for resist stripping.
 Microwave plasma is ideal for most resist removal in modern device fabrication.

 Multilayers characterization, resist thickness measurement mainly.
-Interval of measure film thickness from 10 nm up to 100 µm.
+The interval of measuring film thickness from 10 nm up to 100 µm.

 Optical microscope Zeiss Axio Imager A2 (ZEISS-A2)